-More information concerning the Supervisor training programme, can be found on the website, which contains the registration links as well: https://edlab.nl/excellence/honoursplus/honoursplussupervisors/
+More information concerning the Supervisor training programme and the required number of trainings for the certificate, can be found on the website, which contains the registration links as well: <a href="https://edlab.nl/excellence/honoursplus/h diverse teams that Supervisors need to be wary of.
+Most of these topics will also be covered in the training programme, but we would like to indicate certain often-occurring team issues here already.